balanced/balanced-docs/overview/includes/payouts.rst

    We advise that you transfer a large amount in your Balanced account or you may request that Balanced always keep a constant amount in your account for you.
-We're publically tracking this on `github issue #132`_ and appreciate your input
+We're publically tracking this on `github issue #132`_ and appreciate your input.

 Transfers may take 2-5 days for the funds to become available; alternatively, you may fund your account **instantly** with :ref:`Balanced Processing! <processing>`